jvpoulos/multi-ltmle/README.md

 	+ *use.SL*: logical flag.
 When TRUE, use Super Learner for treatment and outcome model estimation; if FALSE, use GLM (**use.SL=FALSE not functional**).

+	+ *scale.continuous*: logical flag.
+When TRUE, use scale continuous variables before training.
+Default is FALSE.

 	+ *n.folds*: number of cross-validation folds for Super Learner.
 Defaults to 5 (must be at at least 3).

 * ***long_sim_plots.R*** combine output from ***simulation.R*** and plot.